5.6.7. Bootstrap awareness

 LwM2M Server that is not a bootstrap one.
 Changing it to a LwM2M Bootstrap

-Server is a matter of setting bootstrap_server = true
+Server is a matter of setting bootstrap_server = true on

-struct when initializing the Security Object:
+anjay_security_instance_t struct when initializing the Security Object:

 const anjay_security_instance_t security_instance = {